coderetreat/coderetreat.org/facilitators/facilitation.md

 * **Lay out the schedule of the day** - When are the breaks, when do you wrap things up?
 People are accustomed to very structured workshops and presentations.
 This is not one of these, people in their sessions are free to take a break between them in their pair, and they're free to skip a session if they don't feel like it.

 <div class="advice" markdown="1">
-**Beginners Advice**: If this is your first Coderetreat facilitation, it is perfectly fine to advertise it as such.
+If this is your first Coderetreat facilitation, it is perfectly fine to advertise it as such.
 You're organizing it because you'd like to contribute to a community, not because of your vast expertise in the field.
 You can call on your participants to help you make the day worth it, e.g. by appealing to their self-organization skills.

 A workshop with a lot of people can be messy and exhausting.
 Establish rituals like the **hand-rule** (if you see me raise your hand, finish your sentence and raise your hand too) to quickly gather attention quickly and quiet down the room.
 </div>
 <div class="remote" markdown="1">
-**Remote Advice**: Remote facilitation can be very challenging.
+Remote facilitation can be very challenging.
 Make sure to have a companion document (e.g. a MURAL/Miro Board, or a Google Docs) where you keep everything written down.
 Attention spans can be difficult to manage remotely, so having written rules help people keep up at their pace.
 </div>

 ## Introducing the workshop